-The Owner Information Package contains the manual and registration cards for several individual components of your new Imagine Travel Trailer (TT).
+The Owner Information Package contains the manual and registration information for various individual components of your new Imagine Travel Trailer (TT).

 - It is critical that you register and activate each component warranty within the prescribed time limits to avoid loss of warranty coverage. - Some manufacturers require online registration through their company website.